Durham Union: Competitive debating

-The union also excelled at competitive debating.
-Having won the European Universities Debating Championship in 2005, and more recently having teams reaching the final of the European Championship, Oxford IV, Cambridge IV and John Smith Memorial Mace and the quarter-final of the World Universities Debating Championship.
-It also hosted the Durham Intervarsity competition, the Durham Open and Durham Schools; the world's largest residential school's debating competition.
+The union won the European Universities Debating Championship in 2005, and more recently has had teams reach the final of the European Championship, Oxford IV, Cambridge IV and John Smith Memorial Mace and the quarter-final of the World Universities Debating Championship.
+It also hosted the Durham Intervarsity competition, the Durham Open and Durham Schools, the world's largest residential school's debating competition.

 In the 2012 world university debate rankings, the Durham Union ranked eleventh overall and fourth among teams from the UK, behind the Cambridge Union, Oxford Union and University of London Union (now defunct).